 This Orange Julius recipe is a creamy drink with a sweet and perfect mixture of vanilla and orange flavors!
 Make this copycat recipe at home for a delicious orange smoothie for breakfast or an afternoon treat.

-- It’s so close to the original stuff you buy at the mall but you don’t have to leave the house.
+- It’s close to the original recipe you buy at the mall, but you don’t have to leave the house.

-- Satisfying, creamy, thick, and smooth texture – just like the original.
+- Satisfying, creamy, thick, and smooth texture – just like the original classic Orange Julius recipe.

-- It’s a great sweet treat for breakfast, snack, or dessert, especially on a hot summer day.
+- It’s a great sweet treat for breakfast, afternoon snacks, or dessert, especially on a hot summer day.

-- You only need a handful of pantry staple simple ingredients to make this delicious drink.
+- You only need a few simple pantry ingredients to make this delicious drink.

-- This recipe comes together easily without too much effort.
+- This frothy orange drink comes together easily without too much effort.

 - Making this Orange Julius copycat recipe at home is a great way to still indulge in this treat and saves you money making it yourself.